Alperen Sengun NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

-- The Kings were 25th in the NBA last year, giving up 118.1 points per game.
+- The Kings were 25th in the NBA last season, conceding 118.1 points per game.

-- The Kings gave up 42.2 rebounds on average last year, ninth in the league.
+- In terms of rebounds, the Kings were ninth in the NBA last season, allowing 42.2 per game.

-- The Kings allowed 26.7 assists per game last season (28th in the league).
+- The Kings were the 28th-ranked squad in the NBA in assists allowed per game last season, at 26.7.

-- Conceding 12.5 made three-pointers per game last year, the Kings were 18th in the league in that category.
+- The Kings allowed 12.5 made 3-pointers per game last year, 18th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!